-The Challenge: CIOs, CISOs and other security department leaders or sponsors face multifaceted security challenges.
-Business transformation, disruptive IT changes, a worsening threat landscape and regulatory issues have all put tremendous pressure on IT, IT security, risk, compliance and enterprise architecture groups.
-Facing financial, reputation and liability risks organizations can no longer get by with a minimalistic technical vulnerability-focused approach to protection.
+CISOs and other security leaders and their sponsors face multifaceted security challenges.
+Business transformation, disruptive IT changes, a worsening threat landscape, and regulatory issues have all put tremendous pressure on IT, IT security, risk, compliance, and enterprise architecture groups.
+Facing financial, reputation, and liability risks organizations can no longer get by with a minimalist focus on technical vulnerabilities as the protection strategy.
 Like it or not, they must address the security program more holistically.

-Security Architects Partners has the know how to help you assess your needs, architect your program, get organizational buy-in, plan a phased improvement program and help launch and sustain the program.
+We can help organizations assess security governance needs, architect a governance structure, get organizational buy-in, plan a phased improvement program, and help launch and sustain the program.
 As part of our methodology we’ll:

 - Review stated business strategies and interview key executives to understand the business goals and requirements

 - If necessary, guide the organization to convene a security governance task force empowered to develop governance recommendations

 - Conduct an assessment of the governance components of the security program against our list of over 400 ISO 27001-mapped criteria – focusing especially on security domains pertaining to risk management, organization, policy, data classification, change management, audit and compliance to determine the as-is state, its level of maturity and then review specific gap areas in more depth

 - Put together a blueprint for the future state – including draft charters, executive security-related committee structures and an outline of policy changes or new policies